Internment of Japanese Americans: Education

 Of the 110,000 Japanese Americans detained by the United States government during World War II, 30,000 were children.
 Most were school-age children, so educational facilities were set up in the camps.
-Allowing them to continue their education, however, did not erase the potential for traumatic experiences during their overall time in the camps.
 The government had not adequately planned for the camps, and no real budget or plan was set aside for the new camp educational facilities.
 Camp schoolhouses were crowded and had insufficient materials, books, notebooks, and desks for students.
-Not only that the education/instruction was all in English, the schools in Japanese concentration camps also didn't have any books or supplies to go on as they opened.
-The state decided to issue a few books only a month after the opening.
-Wood stoves were used to heat the buildings, and instead of using separate rooms for different kinds of activities only partitions were used to accomplish that.
-Japanese concentration camps also did not have any libraries (and consequently no library books), writing arm chairs or desks, and no science equipment.
-These 'schoolhouses' were essentially prison blocks that contained few windows.
-In the Southwest, when temperatures rose and the schoolhouse filled, the rooms would be sweltering and unbearable.
-Class sizes were immense.
+Books were only issued a month after the opening.
+In the Southwest, the schoolhouses were extremely hot in summertime.
+Class sizes were very large.
 At the height of its attendance, the Rohwer Camp of Arkansas reached 2,339, with only 45 certified teachers.
 The student to teacher ratio in the camps was 48:1 in elementary schools and 35:1 for secondary schools, compared to the national average of 28:1.
-This was due to a few things.
-One of them was that there was a general teacher shortage in the US at the moment, and the fact that the teachers were required to live in those poor conditions in the camps themselves.
-"There was persistent mud or dust, heat, mosquitoes, poor food and living conditions, inadequate instructional supplies, and a half mile or more walk each day just to and from the school block".
-Despite the triple salary increase in the concentration camps, they were still unable to fill in all the needed teacher positions with certified personnel, and so in the end they had to hire non-certified teacher detainees to help out the teachers as assistants.
+There was a general teacher shortage in the US at the time, and the teachers were required to live in the camps themselves.
+Although the salary in the camps was triple that for regular teaching jobs, authorities were still unable to fill all the teaching positions with certified personnel, and so some non-certified teacher detainees were hired as assistants.
+Students of all ages graduated and obtained diplomas while in the camp.
+Graduation celebrations, such as one that took place at Santa Anita in 1942, were well attended.
+The camp's jazz band, The Starlight Serenaders, played music for over three hundred students spanning from grammar school graduates to those obtaining university degrees.

-The rhetorical curriculum of the schools was based mostly on the study of "the democratic ideal and to discover its many implications".
-English compositions researched at the Jerome and Rohwer camps in Arkansas focused on these 'American ideals', and many of the compositions pertained to the camps.
-Responses were varied, as schoolchildren of the Topaz camp were patriotic and believed in the war effort, but could not ignore the fact of their incarceration.
-To build patriotism, the Japanese language was banned in the camps, forcing the children to learn English and then go home and teach their Issei parents.
+As early as spring 1942, inmates in WCCA assembly camps began the orchestration of informal music education programs, such as in the Santa Anita Detention Center.
+By June of that year, the music department employed four teachers who instructed over three hundred students and had obtained six pianos for classroom instruction.
+Ruth Watanabe, a student in musicology at USC before the evacuation, organized much of Santa Anita’s music education programming, including coordinating a “record-loan” system with friends outside the camp to provide students with a variety of European classical musicians.
+During the incarceration at permanent relocation camps, often times those with experience in classical Japanese song and dance were employed directly by the WRA.
+Bando Misa, an inmate at Tule Lake and an instructor of Japanese classical dance, earned a salary of nineteen dollars a month through the camp’s Recreation Department.
+At Poston, Haruo “Foozie” Fujisawa, a member of The Music Makers, one of the many jazz bands spread throughout 9 of 10 relocation camps, transported his drum kit from home and gave lessons through the camp’s Music Department.
+Class sizes varied across camps; generally, enrollment was in the double digits but could reach as many as 140 students in one class.
+The ages of students extended beyond the typical classroom demographics of young Nisei and Sansei; the inclusion of Issei adults and seniors was not unheard of.